gramaziokohler/coding_architecture_hs24/lectures/week-01/README.md

 # -------------------------------------
 # ------- Assignment Statements -------

-# Statement: An instruction that produces a side effect.
-# In the case of assignment statements, the side effect is to store a value in a variable.
+# An assignment statement is an instruction that stores a value in a variable.

 a = 10                        # Assigns the integer 10 to variable named a